Find answers to some of the questions that are frequently asked by our customers with individual or family cover.

 To discuss an existing cash plan, call: 0370 908 3481

 For queries regarding your dental plan: 0370 908 3476

 If you’d like to discuss cancelling your cover with us: 0370 908 3304

-Or to speak to our Telesales team about setting up new cover: 0330 102 5392
+Or to speak to our Telesales team about setting up new cover: 0330 102 5356

-2. For claims over £500 you may be asked to provide more information, such as your dental records.
+There may be instances where you may be asked to provide more information, such as your dental records.